Ars3n3-Lupin/openSSH_install/README.md

  - If openSSH was upgraded before and now, you want to upgrade openSSH again, press 5 to recreate simbolic links
  - Start ssh-latest.service
+ - Check what posrt is activated to use ssh
+ - Check what version of SSH is running